RayNieport/mconBot/README.md

 __Fifth__, modify __mconBot/src/.env__ in the cloned repository:
 1. Paste the Discord Token aquired above into the appropriate field.
 2. Fill in your Minecraft server's IP and RCON password.
+If you're not using the default RCON port (25575), you can also change that.
 3. Change the User, Mod, and Admin roles to the preffered roles in your Discord guild, or create the provided roles.

 __Sixth__, head into __/mconBot/src/__ in the cloned repository and start up the bot: